PraiseUdumeighe/E-Commerce_Business_Performance_Analysis/README.md

 - Created a dedicated Calendar table and configured it as the model's date table to support time-intelligence calculations and consistent date-based analysis across the dashboard.

-**Business Metric Definition**
+**Business Logic and Sales Recognition**

-The dataset contains financial values for some cancelled, completed, pending, and returned orders.
-Therefore, both order status and payment status were considered when defining recognized/realized sales and profit to avoid overstating them.
+The dataset contains financial values for some canceled, completed, pending, and returned orders.
+To prevent overstating financial performance, revenue and profit are filtered using both order status and payment status.
+Only orders marked as completed with successful payment are categorized as realized sales and profit.
+Canceled, Returned and Pending orders are excluded from top-line performance metrics

 ---